 The Career Management Center

-Essentially, people on the admissions side are making a bet on how you will fare in the recruiting process.
-If the admissions team admits candidates who struggle in the recruiting process, you can be sure the Career Management Center will be beating a path to the adcom’s door to discuss this.
-You need to present yourself professionally and have career goals that make sense given your past work and the program’s resources.
+Essentially, admissions officers are betting on how well you will fare in the recruiting process.
+One of the reasons that MBA programs have video essays is that they want a quick way to see how candidates will present themselves during recruiting.
+If a program admits candidates who struggle with recruiting, the career management team will beat a path to the admissions committee’s door to voice their complaints.
+Present yourself professionally and develop career goals that make sense given your work experience and the program’s resources.

 Classmates

 Much of the learning in an MBA program happens within your peer group.
-All students in the class must have something valuable to share with their classmates whether it is their Excel wizardry skills, their knowledge of business negotiations in China, or their ability to create persuasive presentations.
+All students must have something valuable to share with their classmates, whether it is their Excel wizardry, their knowledge of business negotiations in China, or their ability to create persuasive presentations.
 Give your interviewer a sense of the value you will add in the classroom, on project teams, and in extracurricular activities.
+An MBA student conducting interviews will be asking themselves if they would want to have you as a classmate.
+Present yourself as someone who will add value to the MBA community.

-Since you have been invited to interview, the adcom thinks you can handle the academic rigor of the program.
-The interview provides a glimpse of how you handle yourself professionally.
-Will you be a student who monopolizes conversations in the classroom or in group projects, or will you be an active and supportive listener and teammate?
+If you have been invited to interview, the admissions team already thinks you can handle the academic rigor of the program.
+The interview provides a glimpse of how you will handle yourself in the classroom and on campus (as well as in post-MBA roles).
+Will you be a student who monopolizes conversations in the classroom and in group projects, or will you be an active and supportive listener and teammate?

 Alumni

-The brand of a school lives on through the quality of its graduates.
-At many schools, alumni interact with current students in the recruiting process and also in their companies as new recruits join their firms.
-If new hires do not represent the brand well, the alumni will let the adcom know!
+A school’s brand lives on through its graduates.
+Alumni interact with current students during the recruiting process at many schools—and also in their companies as new recruits join their firms.
+If new hires from their alma mater do not represent the brand well, alumni will let the admissions committee know!

 Universities thrive because their schools produce engaged and successful alumni who give back.
-Will you be a “net giver” or a “net taker?”
-The adcom looks for students who have made positive contributions to their undergraduate institutions, companies, and communities.
-Highlight examples to demonstrate that you will be one of the alums who is looking to build a lifelong partnership.
+Will you be a “net giver” or a “net taker”?
+The admissions committee looks for students who have made positive contributions to their undergraduate institutions, companies, and communities.
+Highlight examples that demonstrate that you will be a graduate who builds a lifelong partnership with the school.